-In December 2020, pursuant to a registration statement on Form S-3 declared effective by the Securities and Exchange Commission on December 11, 2020, the Company entered into an Open Market Sales Agreement ("ATM Agreement") with Jefferies LLC. ("Jefferies"), which provides that, upon the terms and subject to the conditions and limitations in the ATM Agreement, the Company may elect, from time to time, to offer and sell shares of Common Stock with an aggregate offering price of up to \$50,000, with Jefferies acting as sales agent.
-During the three months ended March 31, 2023, the Company did not sell any shares of Common Stock under the ATM Agreement.
-During the three months ended March 31, 2022, the Company sold 27,171 shares of Common Stock under the ATM Agreement, at an average price of \$1.36 per share, raising aggregate net proceeds of approximately \$37, after deducting an aggregate commission of \$1.
+In December 2020, pursuant to a registration statement on Form S-3 declared effective by the Securities and Exchange Commission on December 11, 2020, the Company entered into an Open Market Sales Agreement ("ATM Agreement") with Jefferies LLC. ("Jefferies"), which provides that, upon the terms and subject to the conditions and limitations in the ATM Agreement, the Company may elect, from time to time, to offer and sell shares of Common Stock with an aggregate offering price of up to \$50,000 (subsequently reduced to \$19,950), with Jefferies acting as sales agent.
+During the nine months ended September 30, 2023, the Company did not sell any shares of Common Stock under the ATM Agreement, at an average price of \$1.19 per share, raising aggregate net proceeds of approximately \$273, after deducting an aggregate commission of \$8.